Elder Abuse Prevention Ontario (EAPO) is calling for expressions of interest by community members and influencers to join our Board of Directors.

 The volunteer Board is comprised of dedicated individuals from across Ontario.
 Directors:

-- advocate for at-risk seniors, develop collaborations among community stakeholders and build partnerships for a strong, sustainable organization.
+• help develop collaborations among community stakeholders and build partnerships for a strong, sustainable organization and sector.

 What will be expected of me?